felixSchl/neodoc/README.md

   ```sh
   Usage: prog [[<name>] [<type>]]
   ```
-  **note:** this rule excludes flags/switches and options that have default values (or other fallback values).
+  Also refer to issue #44 which will introduce a slight change in behaviour once completed.
 * **No abbreviations:**
   `--ver` does not match `--verbose`.
   <sub>[(mis-feature in the original implementation)](https://github.com/docopt/docopt/issues/104)</sub>
-* **There is no `null`** in the resulting value map. `null` simply means not matched - so the key is omitted from the resulting value map. <sub>(this is still under consideration)</sub>
+* **There is no `null`** in the resulting value map. `null` simply means not matched - so the key is omitted from the resulting value map.
 * **Smart-options**.
 Options can be inferred from groups that "look like"
   options: `Usage: foo [-f FILE]` would then expand to `Usage: foo [-f=FILE]`
 * **Environment variables**.
 Options can fall back to environment variables,